Nonlocal conductivity, continued fractions and current vortices in electron fluids: Broad framework

+This approach enables the treatment of transport for general nonlocal conductivity, as given in Eq.\eqref{eq:sigma_transverse}, and accommodates arbitrary system geometries.
+This flexibility offers a significant advantage as it allows for the study of currents and vortices without the need to commit to a specific regime.
+Below, this approach will be employed to characterize vorticity and vortices across several different regimes, including the viscous and ballistic regimes, as well as the intermediate crossover regime.

-We find that vortices, rather than being unambiguously associated with viscous flows, are a generic property of systems with dispersive ($k$-dependent) conductivity that governs a nonlocal current-field response, see Eqs.\eqref{eq:j=sigma E}, \eqref{eq:j(k)=sigma(k) E(k)}.
-To compare vortex flows in different regimes we employ a simple strip geometry pictured in Fig.\ref{fig:streams}, in which carriers are injected and drained through a pair of slits positioned at the opposite sides of the strip.
-Tuning the system from the viscous regime, occurring at high electron-electron collision rates, to the ballistic free-electron regime, we find that vorticity does not disappear when the electron collision rate decreases.
-To the contrary, overall the vorticity experiences little change upon the viscous-to-ballistic crossover, taking similar values in the ballistic and viscous regimes.
+We will find that vortices, rather than being unambiguously associated with viscous flows, are a generic property of systems with dispersive ($k$-dependent) conductivity that governs a nonlocal current-field response.
+To elucidate the properties of vortices in different transport regimes we tune the system from the viscous regime, occurring at high electron-electron collision rates, to the ballistic free-electron regime.
+We find that vorticity does not disappear when the electron collision rate decreases.
+To the contrary, the vorticity experiences little change upon the viscous-to-ballistic crossover, taking similar values in the ballistic and viscous regimes.